Yarova

 Yarova (Ярова) is a rural settlement in Kramatorsk Raion, Donetsk Oblast, eastern Ukraine.

 History

+In January 1989, the population was 2,471 people with 1,091 men and 1,380 women.
+As of 1 January 2013, the population was 2,018 people.

 Russian invasion of Ukraine

 Russian forces took control of Yarova in 2022 during the Russian invasion of Ukraine; the settlement was recaptured by Ukraine on 19 September 2022.
 In September 2025, 23 civilians were killed by a Russian aerial bomb during the distributions of pension payments.